hyunwoongko/summarizers/README.md

 <br>

 ### 3. Query focused Summarization
-- If you want inputted query together, Query focused summarization conducted.
+- If you want to input query together, Query focused summarization conducted.
 ```python
 >>> summ(contents, query="main character of Octonauts")
 'Tunip is the smallest main character in the Octonauts crew.'